Set-Rationalizable Choice and Self-Stability: Introduction

 \section{Introduction}

 Arguably the most basic model of individual and collective choice is a \emph{choice function}, which associates with each set~$A$ of feasible alternatives a non-empty subset~$S(A)\subseteq A$.
 Apparently, not every choice function complies with our intuitive understanding of rationality.
 Consider, for example, the choice function~$S$ with $S(\set{a,b})=\set a$ and $S(\set{a,b,c})=\set{b}$.
-Doubts as to an agent's rationality could be raised, if, when offered the choice between apple pie and brownies, he were to choose the former, but the latter, when told that chocolate mousse is also an option.\footnote{\citet{Sen93a,Sen97a} gives examples where rational choosers actually make choices as described and generally argues against imposing internal consistency conditions on rational choice.
-His examples usually involve a kind of context-dependence.
-For instance, a modest person may be unwilling to take the largest piece of cake and thus his choice depends on the other pieces that are available.
-Our view is that violation of internal consistency conditions need not necessarily point at irrational behavior as such but can just as well indicate the presence of situational features that affect choice but are not (appropriately) represented in the mathematical model.
-In some cases the set of alternatives can be redefined so as to capture all aspects that affect their choice.
-For instance, the choice of the modest person above is arguably not between mere pieces of cake, but rather between tuples that consist of a piece of cake and the pieces left for others to choose from.} In microeconomic theory, the existence of a binary relation~$R$ on all alternatives such that~$S$ returns precisely the maximal elements according to~$R$ from any feasible set is commonly taken as a minimal rationality condition on choice functions.
+Doubts as to an agent's rationality could be raised, if, when offered the choice between apple pie and brownies, he were to choose the former, but the latter, when told that cr{\`e}me caramel is also an option. \footnote{\citet{Sen93a,Sen97a} has argued against imposing internal consistency conditions on rational choice.
+His examples usually involve a kind of context-dependence, like a modest person choosing a particular piece of cake only if it is not the largest available.
+Usually this context-dependence can be avoided by redefining the alternatives.
+Thus, for the purposes of this paper the context-independence of choice is merely a modeling assumption.} In microeconomic theory, the existence of a binary relation~$R$ on all alternatives such that~$S$ returns precisely the maximal elements according to~$R$ from any feasible set is a common rationality condition on choice functions.
 Choice functions for which this is the case are called \emph{rationalizable} \citep[see, \eg][]{Rich66a,Herz73a,BBKS76a,Moul85a}.\footnote{Rationalizable choice functions have also been referred to as \emph{binary} \citep{Schw76a}, \emph{normal} \citep{Sen77a}, and \emph{reasonable} \citep{Alli99a}.} Rationalizable choice functions have been characterized using two \emph{consistency} conditions that relate choices within feasible sets of variable size, namely conditions $\alpha$ and $\gamma$ \citep{Sen71a}.
 Clearly, acyclicity of the strict part~$P$ of~$R$ is necessary and sufficient for~$S$ to be rationalizable if every finite set of alternatives is feasible.
 Stronger rationality conditions can be obtained by requiring the rationalizing relation~$R$ to satisfy certain structural restrictions, such as completeness, transitivity, or quasi-transitivity (\ie transitivity of~$P$).